 The statutory warranty protection is broad, but it is not all inclusive.
 The warranty coverage has limitations and exclusions.
-Home buyers are encouraged to understand the scope of warranty coverage by reading this website and the Homeowner Information Package, which is an important publication created by Tarion, providing a general overview of warranty coverage.
+Home buyers are encouraged to understand the scope of warranty coverage by reading this website and visiting the Learning Hub.
 The statutory warranties are in addition to any warranties or rights the homebuyer may have under contract or otherwise.

 The Second-Year Form is used to notify Tarion of outstanding warranty items covered by the two year warranty or the major structural defect warranty that occurs during the second year of possession.

 The deadline for submitting a Second-Year Form is the second anniversary of a home's date of possession.

 Second-Year Forms may be submitted to Tarion anytime during this period and as often as required.

 This form can be used to make claims for defects under Tarion's two year and MSD warranties.